LoginRadius/apidocs/database/apidocs/docs/v2/admin-console/platform-security/regulations.md

 # Regulations

-LoginRadius is the cornerstone for satisfying your compliance and business needs.
-Our LoginRadius security team is continually reviewing and adhering to the latest security and privacy compliances with the relevant regulatory bodies.
+LoginRadius stands as the cornerstone for fulfilling both your compliance and business requirements seamlessly.
+Our dedicated security team at LoginRadius consistently evaluates and adheres to the latest security and privacy standards mandated by relevant regulatory bodies.

 ## Data Compliances

-LoginRadius has partnered with leading technology infrastructure providers to provide a reliable and robust service with top-notch security.
-LoginRadius is compliant with many regulatory bodies, which includes, but is not limited to, the following:
+LoginRadius has joined forces with leading technology infrastructure providers to ensure a service that is both dependable and resilient, fortified by industry-leading security measures.
+LoginRadius is compliant with numerous governing bodies, including, but not limited to:

 - Canadian Privacy Laws
 - Australian Government IRAP